Premium for 33€/mo foreverFOUNDING 100Claim my spot

 AI Detection vs Manual Management

-Note: Always review scans.
-AI is an aid, but the final responsibility lies with the operator.
+Note: Always review the detections.
+The AI is a tool, but the final responsibility lies with the operator.

 Frequently Asked Questions about AI Allergens